 As shown in Figure 1, an A/A system is a network of independent processing nodes, each having access to a common replicated database, so that all nodes can participate in a common application.
 Shadowbase replication keeps the data in the separate databases synchronized, and ensures that the records are accurate and up-to-date.

-As show in Figure 2, if a node fails, users at that node can be switched to another operable node immediately.
+As shown in Figure 2, the users are partitioned across the system’s network, with half on one node, and half on the other.
+If a node fails, users at that node can be immediately switched to another operable node.
 If a database fails, there is another consistent copy in the network that can be used.
 If a network component fails, alternate routes are provided.
 Using technology available today, failure recovery can be achieved in seconds or less.
-In short, let it fail (because it surely will), but fix it fast.
+In short, let it fail (because it likely will), but fix it fast.

 A concern that must be addressed in A/A database synchronization is that of data collisions.
 A data collision occurs when two nodes make a change to the same row in their database copy at substantially the same time.
 Each will replicate its change to the other database copy, thus overwriting the change made there.
 As a result, the database copies are different and both are wrong.
 HPE Shadowbase software can detect collisions and automatically resolve them in many cases.
 For those cases where Shadowbase replication cannot automatically resolve a collision, it supports embedding customer business logic into the replication engine to take whatever action is necessary to resolve the collision.
 There are also techniques to avoid data collisions in the first place, by application or data partitioning for example.